-A.1 Introduction and warning This summary should be read as an introduction to the Prospectus.
-Where a claim relating to the information contained in the Prospectus is brought before a court, the plaintiff investor might, under the national legislation of the Member States, have to bear the costs of translating the prospectus before legal proceedings are initiated.
-Civil liability attaches only to those persons who have tabled the summary including any translation thereof, but only if the summary is misleading, inaccurate or inconsistent when read together with the other parts of the Prospectus or it does not provide, when read together with the other parts of the prospectus, key information in order to aid investors when considering whether to invest in such securities.
-A.2.
-Use of the prospectus in resales by financial intermediaries Not applicable.
-The Prospectus will not be used in subsequent resales by financial intermediaries.
+This summary should be read as an introduction to the Prospectus.
+Any decision to invest in the securities should be based on a consideration of the Prospectus as a whole by the investor.
+An investment in the Shares involves inherent risk and the investor could lose all or part of its invested capital.
+Where a claim relating to the information contained in the Prospectus is brought before a court, the plaintiff investor might, under national law, have to bear the costs of translating the Prospectus before the legal proceedings are initiated.
+Civil liability attaches only to those persons who have tabled the summary including any translation thereof, but only where the summary is misleading, inaccurate or inconsistent, when read together with the other parts of the Prospectus, or where it does not provide, when read together with the other parts of the Prospectus, key information in order to aid investors when considering whether to invest in such securities.